 If there are no signs of illness or injury, they’ll review your dog’s vaccination history and discuss their needs with you before giving them the necessary vaccines.

 The vaccines will be combined into a single injection, which is given at the back of their neck.
-The only exception is the kennel cough vaccination, which is administered into their nose.
+The only exception is the kennel cough vaccine, which is administered into their nose.

-Are there any side effects to dog or puppy vaccinations?
+Are there any side effects to vaccinations for dogs?

 It’s incredibly rare for a vaccination to be associated with severe side effects.